vestrel00/contacts-android/docs/cheatsheet.md

 > should be invoked in background threads instead.
 > For more info, read [Execute work outside of the UI thread using coroutines](./async/async-execution-coroutines.md).

+> ℹ️ This is the only documentation page that contains Java samples.
+I want to keep the rest of the
+> documentation Kotlin-only in order to keep the markdown files clean and free of non-markdown
+> markups from MkDocs.
+Also, most of the code is the same so it would just add clutter.

 ----------------------------------------------------------------------------------------------------

 ## Basics